seanscofield/image-converter/README.md

 This repo contains a _Makefile_ with some helpful commands to build and run this application directly on one's computer:

 * `make` - Packages this application into a docker image
 * `make deploy` - Spins up a docker container from the built image.
-Also spins up a [localstack](https://github.com/localstack/localstack/blob/master/README.md) docker container (a fully functional local AWS cloud stack), and creates the SQS queue and S3 bucket that our application will leverage
+Also spins up a [localstack](https://github.com/localstack/localstack/blob/master/README.md) docker container (a fully functional local AWS cloud stack), and creates the SQS queue and S3 bucket that our application will leverage (note that some users will need to run `docker swarm init` before this deploy will work; also note that it could take up to 30 seconds for everything to start up)
 * `make clean` - Tears down all of the docker containers

+In order to interact with this application once it's up and running, refer to the "Interacting with this application" section further down in the README.

 #### Running directly with Python